rpglab/rpglab.github.io/resources/_posts/2021-12-19-FDPF_Matlab.md

 * 2383-bus Polish system: this test case was converted from matpower (https://matpower.org/).
 The data was provided by Roman Korab (roman.korab@polsl.pl).

 The power flow results are compared and verified with the results obtained from Matpower using Newton's method.
-For small test cases, it works very well.
+For small-to-medium test cases, it works very well.
 For the large-scale 2383-bus system, obvious mismatches between this program and Matpower are observed.
 Not sure what made the difference; possibly (i) the cases used by two tools are not entirely the same; (ii) difference between Newton's method and Fast Decoupled method; (iii) different control schemes; e.g., this program does not adjust transformer taps or shunts.

 ## Contact: